-In addition, we utilize additional testing for macular degeneration, digital retinal photography, and optical coherence tomography.
+In addition, we utilize additional testing for macular degeneration, digital retinal photography and optical coherence tomography.

 OPTOS Retinal Exam

 We offer the optomap® Retinal Exam as an important part of our eye exams.
-The optomap® Retinal Exam produces an image that as unique as your fingerprint and a wide view to look at the health of your retina.
+The optomap® Retinal Exam produces an image that as unique as your fingerprint and provides us with a wide view to look at the health of your retina.
 The retina is the same part of your eye that captures the image of what you are looking at, similar to a film on a camera.

 Many eye problems can develop without you knowing, or noticing any change in your sight.
 However, diseases such as macular degeneration, glaucoma, retinal tears or detachments, and other health problems such as diabetes and high blood pressure can be seen with a thorough exam of the retina.